 Inclusion of relations as part of BFO vs. RO, with changes to relations

 New relation exists_at added.

-Relation of containment deprecated

-We provide a generalization of the located_in relation as compared to earlier versions of BFO; the contained_in relation is now deprecated.
+To say that b exists_at t means: b is an entity which exists at some temporal region t, as for example when a fetus develops or a football match occurs during some given temporal interval.

 Relations of parthood disambiguated

-Hitherto BFO has distinguished parthood between continuants and occurrents by means of the at t suffix used for the former; henceforth we will use the explicit distinction between continuant_part_of and occurrent_part_of (still using the at t suffix for the former).
+Hitherto BFO has distinguished parthood between continuants and occurrents by means of the ‘at t’ suffix used for the former; henceforth we will use the explicit distinction between continuant_part_of and occurrent_part_of (still using the ‘at t’ suffix for the former).

-Revision of Process
+Revision of treatmnt of process

+‘Processual entity’ is eliminated, and ‘process’ is given a more general meaning, to make it the equivalent, on the side of occurrents, of ‘material entity’ on the side of continuants.

 Future directions